rutisha/rutisha.github.io/README.md

 ### Small Website

-## Displays the Layout of the website with some styles
+This project displays the Layout of the website with some styles.

-Made using HTML and CSS
+It is made using HTML and CSS.